 In these experiments, the robot must hit a sequence of four goals using either hand for each goal.
-Because both hands are available, I refer to these tasks as Biarticulate
+Because both hands are available, I refer to these tasks as Biarticulate Tasks.

-Figure 3.8.
-Follows the same conventions as in Figure 3.5.

-Tasks.
 The availability of a second hand allows us to investigate three types of exploration, described briefly here and in detail in the following subsections.

-Action Modification alone An action (hand) is not chosen by random ε proportion of time.
-Rather, because Action Modification changes the entire joint configuration of the robot, the hand closest to the next goal is chosen ε proportion of time.
-Action $\operatorname{argmax}a Q(s, a)$ is chosen the other $(1 - \epsilon)$ proportion.

-Action Modification and Action Selection This follows the scheme outlined in the section describing the Value-based controller, except that the arm not chosen for a goal undergoes no modification.

-Leverage Redundant DOFs This does allow the arm not chosen for a goal to undergo modification.
+- Action Modification alone The values of all ten DOFs of the robot (including the base and both arms) are modified with zero-mean Gaussian noise.
+The hand closest to the next goal is chosen ε proportion of time.
+Action $\operatorname{argmax}a Q(s, a)$ is chosen the other (1ε) proportion. - Action Modification and Action Selection This follows the scheme outlined in the section describing the Value-based controller, except that the arm not chosen for a goal undergoes no modification. - Leverage Redundant DOFs This does allow the arm not chosen for a goal to undergo modification.